 Please ensure that you have the correct insurance cover before departing for this trip.
 Your insurance must cover trekking and/or climbing to an 5,199 meters / 17,057 feet for Batian or altitude trekking to a hight of 6,960 meters / 22,842 feet for Lenana.
 Helicopter rescue and repatriation is compulsory

-Climbing Mount Kenya is more than just a summit—it’s a journey into the wild heart of East Africa, where untamed landscapes, deep solitude, and meaningful challenge come together.
-Led by seasoned expedition leader Jay Morton, this adventure takes you from Nairobi to the remote Rutundu cabins—perched on the edge of a high-altitude lake, surrounded by alpine heath and silence.
-It’s here you begin to slow down, acclimatise, and step fully into the rhythm of the mountain.
+Climbing Mount Kenya is more than reaching a summit.
+It is a journey into the wild heart of East Africa, where raw landscapes, solitude and challenge come together.
+Starting in Nairobi, the expedition moves to the remote Rutundu cabins, perched by a high-altitude lake and surrounded by alpine heath.
+Here you slow down, acclimatise and step into the rhythm of the mountain.

 Base Layers